zkohi/firebase-export-firestore-to-bigquery-samples/README.md

 If you create the Cloud Firestore Database then you should select a Locked mode for your Cloud Firestore Security Rules.

-Run Cloud Scheduler Job then check Cloud Firestore collection named users using the Firebase Console.
+Run Cloud Scheduler Job then check Cloud Firestore Collection named users using the Firebase Console.

-#### Export All Cloud Firestore collections and Specified collections to Cloud Storage
+#### Export All Cloud Firestore Collections and Specified collections to Cloud Storage

 Choose the App Engine HTTP target and set URL and Choose Get method.